PhilipB06/EconomyCraft/README.md

 - Shop and order request system.
 - Optional balance sidebar with top balances.
-- Daily login bonus system.
-- PvP balance loss system: optionally transfer a percentage of the victim’s balance to the killer on death.
+- Optional PvP balance loss system: optionally transfer a configurable percentage of the victim’s balance to the killer on death.
 - Server-side only (no client installation required).

 ## Commands
 ### Player Commands
-- `/balance [player]` – Check balances.
+- `/balance [player|selector]` – Check balances.
 - `/pay <player> <amount>` – Transfer money.
 - `/daily` – Claim a daily login bonus.
 - `/shop` – Opens the shop UI.